 You’re not alone if you’re concerned about hair loss.
-Many men and women worry about their hairline as they mature and will often look for treatments like Propecia to prevent balding.
+Many men and women worry about their hairline as they mature looking for treatments like Propecia to help with growing hair.

 Propecia® (Finasteride), is an FDA approved prescription drug for preventing hair loss.
 Although it’s not considered a cure for male pattern baldness, it has been proven to stop hair loss and even help regrow hair.

 Furthermore, studies found that finasteride is safe for most patients, but there are instances where patients experienced side effects like sexual dysfunction.
 The benefits and issues are all explained in-depth in our guide (below), and we’ll answer the real question.
 Does this medication prevent hair loss?
 Keep reading.

 Finasteride is sold under the brand names Propecia and Proscar.
 Finasteride was created to help men suffering from male pattern hair loss or androgenic alopecia.
 Most marketing materials suggest that daily use of finasteride can prevent hair loss in men.